notwillcasey/TS-github-API/README.md

 Execute the following to run the test suite:
 - 'npm run test-unit' to run unit tests
-- 'npm run test-int' to run integration testiong (this requires GitHub token in .env to properly function
+- 'npm run test-int' to run integration testing (this requires GitHub token in .env to properly function